yjh0410/yolov2-yolov3_PyTorch/README.md

 # Update
+I'm trying to write a tutorial to guide users to train, test and eval their own dataset.

 I wish this version of yolo can help everyone who is interested in Object Detection.

 # This project